Initial Semantics for Reduction Rules: A Translation from PCF to ULC via initiality, in Coq

-Furthermore, we have that $\Succ(n)$ reduces to $n+1$ (which in \textsf{Coq} is written \lstinline!S n!), reduction of the $\zeroqu$ predicate according to whether its argument is zero or not, and that the predecessor is post--inverse to the successor function: \begin{form}[Arithmetic Inequations of $\PCF$ Representations] \end{form}
+Furthermore, we have that $\Succ(n)$ reduces to $n+1$ (which in \coq is written \lstinline!S n!), reduction of the $\zeroqu$ predicate according to whether its argument is zero or not, and that the predecessor is post--inverse to the successor function: \begin{form}[Arithmetic rules of $\PCF$ models]